Carol Delaney keeps a tight schedule.

 “I am a jack of all trades,” Delaney said. “ I take pride in doing the right stuff.
 When I start a project, it gets done.”

-Volunteers play a significant role in any nonprofit organization’s work.
-According to Delaney, successful volunteers keep an open mind, do not mind handling tedious tasks, and have impeccable grammar skills.
+Volunteers play a major role in any nonprofit organization’s work.
+Successful volunteers keep an open mind, do not mind handling tedious tasks, and have impeccable grammar skills, according to Delaney.

 “Can you carry on a conversation?”
 Delaney said.
 “Do you like learning, being in a new environment, and connecting with people who aren’t like you?”